Academic Advising for Current Students

 If you don't know what to major in, there are at least four considerations to make:

 - Make sure you explore what's possible.
-Here is a list of all the majors in Liberal Arts and Professional Studies.
+Here is a list of all the majors in LA&PS.
 Take some time to discover those you are most interested in.
 Learn more by speaking to students, staff and faculty in your target programs.

 - Make sure you are eligible to move to the programs on your short-list.
 The "Program Requirements" link on the program descriptions page will specify entry requirements, where applicable.
 You'll also find important information about changing your major, here.